apache/airflow/contributing-docs/03_contributors_quick_start.rst

 5. When you enter Breeze environment you should see prompt similar to ``root@e4756f6ac886:/opt/airflow#``.
 This means that you are inside the Breeze container and ready to run most of the development tasks.
-You can leave the environment with ``exit`` and re-enter it with just ``breeze`` command.
+You can leave the environment with ``exit`` and re-enter it with just ``breeze`` command

 6. Once you enter breeze environment, create airflow tables and users from the breeze CLI. ``airflow db reset`` is required to execute at least once for Airflow Breeze to get the database/tables created.
-If you run tests, however - the test database will be initialized automatically for you.
+If you run tests, however - the test database will be initialized automatically for you

 .. code-block:: bash